CountLoop: Training-Free High-Instance Image Generation via Iterative Agent Guidance

-Generating images with precise control over multiple object instances -- especially in dense scenes -- remains challenging for text-to-image models, often resulting in unrealistic layouts or object overlaps.
-Layouts can be extracted from prompts via an LLM to guide image generation, with layout grounding (Lian et al., 2023) further enabling accurate object counting.
-However, due to limited spatial reasoning~\cite{ramachandran2025well} and autoregressive nature, LLMs often produce rigid, grid-like layouts (see \Cref{fig:issues}(a)).
-To address this, we introduce structural reasoning into the LLM to promote more flexible arrangements.
-Inspired by scene graphs~\cite{chen2024interleaved}, we introduce planning graphs that refine LLM's Chain-of-Thought reasoning by incorporating relational and spatial priors for layout generation.
-We call the resulting model Layout Designer LLM, built on Qwen3~\cite{yang2025qwen3}.
-This graph-based planning improves consistency in object placement, attributes, and relations, reducing grid artifacts and enabling more structured, realistic compositions.
+Generating images with precise control over multiple object instances, especially in dense scenes, remains challenging for text-to-image models, often causing unrealistic layouts and object overlaps.
+While layouts can be extracted from prompts via an LLM and further grounded for accurate counting~\cite{lian2023llm}, limited spatial reasoning~\cite{ramachandran2025well} and autoregressive generation lead LLMs to produce rigid, grid-like structures (see \Cref{fig:issues}(a)).
+VLMs offer improved multimodal reasoning~\cite{wu2023multimodal}, but still fall short of the desired flexibility.
+To overcome this, we introduce spatial reasoning into the VLM to promote more flexible layout arrangements.
+Inspired by scene graphs~\cite{chen2024interleaved}, we propose planning graphs that augment VLM's Chain-of-Thought with explicit relational and spatial priors.
+Building on Qwen3-VL~\cite{yang2025qwen3}, our Design VLM produces more consistent object placement, attributes, and relations, reducing grid artifacts and yielding more structured, realistic compositions.

-\myparagraph{Prompt parsing} As a precursor to our process, we break down the input prompt into its core components, which include object-level quantities, instance-level attributes, and instance-level quantities.
-For example, the prompt “two cats and a bird in the sky” contains two objects, “cat” and “bird”, with desired quantities of two and one, respectively.
-The object “bird” is associated with an instance-level attribute “in the sky”, which has a desired quantity of one, whereas the object “cat” is not associated with any instance-level attributes.
-We begin by instructing an LLM (Qwen3 \cite{yang2025qwen3}) to analyze the prompt and the attribute relations and return this information in a JSON dictionary.
-We guide the LLM with specific instructions on how to extract spatial relations from $P$ as shown below.
-These object-attribute relations serve as the foundation for the planning graph that injects spatial reasoning into the LLM's chain-of-thought reasoning.